Building a Personal Fitness Assistant with OpenClaw

 Upon receiving these commands, immediately run the corresponding script and return the output as-is; do not ask the user what data they want, and do not generate exploratory code on the fly.

 Scripting high-frequency tasks doesn't mean abandoning the value of AI.
-Quite the opposite, the real place for AI to shine is "analysis," not "data retrieval."
+Quite the opposite: The place where AI is needed is "analysis," not "data retrieval."

 For example, after a run, I first send /last_run to get a structured data summary: